bobgeorgethe3rd/wouterdocs/cornelius/Cornelius Construction.md

 </Tip>
 <Note>

 If you wish to orientate the fly the other way change the left to right and right to left in the steps above.
+If wanting something more historical than omit the zipper and make a buttonhole fly instead.

 </Note>